 Selecting A Ubuntu Version

-Ubuntu comes with 2 different versions and a no of different flavors(Gnome, Mate, Budgie etc).
-Ubuntu LTS (Long Term Support) comes with an official support for 5 years from the developer community.
+Ubuntu comes with two different versions and a no of different flavors(Gnome, Mate, Budgie, etc.).
+Ubuntu LTS (Long Term Support) comes with official support for five years from the developer community.
 And the regular release gets six to nine months official support.
-Basically, both the versions are suitable for all sort of users but if you want to get latest updates of software, kernel and drivers, then go for regular release.
+Both the versions are suitable for all sort of users but if you want to get latest updates of software, kernel and drivers, then go for regular release.
 On the other hand, if you are new users of Ubuntu and does not want to update the system regularly, then I recommend you to use Ubuntu LTS release.

 Make A Bootable Disk

-A bootable drive can easily help you to install an operating system.
+A bootable drive can quickly help you to install an operating system.
 There are various ways by which you can make a Bootable Live disk to install an Operating System.
-It can be Bootable USB Flash Drive or a DVD disk.
+It can be Bootable USB Flash Drive or a DVD.

-For making a bootable DVD disk, just right click on the downloaded ISO file and burn it by using your favorite burning software.
+For making a bootable DVD, right click on the downloaded ISO file and burn it by using your favorite burning software.
 On the other hand, to make a bootable flash drive, you can use my two favorite applications namely Etcher USB Tool or Rufus.

 How to Install Ubuntu

 Step 2 – First Boot Screen: On the boot screen, you will be shown a welcome screen where you will get two options.
-These are “Try Ubuntu” and “Install Ubuntu”.
+These are “Try Ubuntu” and “Install Ubuntu.”
 If you want to try Ubuntu before going to install the latest version, you should click “Try Ubuntu” button.
-On the other hand, if you want to install it directly just click “Install Ubuntu” button.
+On the other hand, if you want to install it directly click the “Install Ubuntu” button.

 Step 3 – Initial Updates: If you click “Install Ubuntu” button it will take you to the “Preparing to install Ubuntu” page where you will be asked to use third-party apps for the initial updates.
 You should check all the boxes.

-Step 4 – Single Boot or Dual Boot Options: In this step, you should choose the “installation type option”.
+Step 4 – Single Boot or Dual Boot Options: In this step, you should choose the “installation type option.”
 If you use another operating system, Ubiquity installation tool will automatically detect it and set up Dual Boot system.
-But if you want to run only Ubuntu, just you should click “Erase disk and install Ubuntu”.
+But if you want to run only Ubuntu, you should click “Erase disk and install Ubuntu.”